 In recent years, with population changes and the gentrification of the West End of Greenville, several investment groups had become interested in the church property.
 After praying and seeking the will of God concerning these inquiries, the Leadership Team and congregation of PSBC felt God leading them in a new direction concerning the physical property of Pendleton Street Baptist Church.
 With months of prayer and discussion behind them, on June 14, 2015, the congregation voted to sell a portion of the property to Woodfield Acquisitions.

 Currently, Pendleton Street Baptist Church meets for worship at the Hilton Greenville at 45 West Orchard Park Drive.
 Several small home groups meet during the week at members’ homes.
 (We normally have other events, classes, Bible studies, etc., and will resume these programs as soon as the pandemic has been eliminated.)
 The church leaders and members believe it is God’s will for them to continue in their ministry to the West End of Greenville, South Carolina.
-To that end, PSBC purchased property, including an office building, at 123 Arlington Avenue, and is in the process of planning additional uses of this property, with hopes of being great benefit to the neighborhood and surrounding community.
+To that end, PSBC purchased property, including an office building, at 123 Arlington Avenue, and is in the process of remodeling and building a multi-use worship/educational building, with hopes of being great benefit to the neighborhood and surrounding community.

 From those first ninety-seven charter members in 1890 until today, Pendleton Street Baptist Church members have sought diligently to know and follow God’s will.
 Much more than bricks and mortar, PSBC is a family of faith with a rich heritage steeped in the love of God as expressed in worship, Bible study, ministry, and missions.
 Pendleton Street Baptist Church exists today through the grace of God and through the sacrifice, foresight, and faith of those brothers and sisters in Christ who have gone before.